Futures signal traders pare bets on Fed rate hike in 2015

 The June 2015 fed funds contract was last up 1 basis point at 99.86, its contract high.

-Short-term U.S. rates futures suggested traders are not fully pricing in a Fed rate increase until January 2016 FFF6.
+Short-term U.S. rates futures suggested traders are not fully pricing in a Fed rate increase until January 2016.

 (Reporting by Richard Leong Editing by W Simon)